FoodStandardsAgency/Governance/new_projects.md

 # New projects

-This guide covers how to get a new project on GitHub, and what our standards are for them.
+This guide covers our standards for projects and repositories within the Food Standards Agency (FSA) organisational account.

-## Get a repo
+## Getting a repository

 Contact it.servicedesk@food.gov.uk for a new repo to be created.
 They'll need